 Fascia is one of the “soft tissue” components of the connective tissue of the body.
 Soft tissue also includes tendons, ligaments, skin, nerves, blood vessels and muscles, but it is the fascia that envelopes and interpenetrates them all, providing protection and support.

 The fascia itself can become restricted and bound, leading to pain, muscle tension and compromised neural and blood flow.
 These patterns of restriction can become quite engrained and they can begin to “pull” tissues from other regions of the body, into themselves.
 The longer this goes on, the more involved the restrictive pattern becomes.

 Fascial work aims to unwind this restriction, through specific manual holds and the application of carefully directed force into the center of the restricted area.
 Depth of pressure varies greatly in fascial work, dictated by where the restriction is met in the body.
 Usually, the superficial layers unwind first, leading to the deeper, more central core of the contraction.

-At Kula, we strive to stay on the body’s schedule of release, only moving deeper as it allows.
+At Kula Wellness Centre, we strive to stay on the body’s schedule of release, only moving deeper as it allows.
 While people may experience a little bit of pain, it is important for a person to be able to breathe with ease, which then facilitates the release of the tissue.
 In this way, the client and the practitioner move through as many areas of the body as time allows for, integrating subsequent treatments into a longer term treatment plan.

 The Craniosacral system of the body is comprised of four main components; the membranes (or meninges) which surround the central nervous system, the bones of the cranium and the sacrum which attach to these membranes, the fascia which radiates out from the membranes to all parts of the body, the cerebro-spinal fluid (a vital fluid produced in the central nervous system).